jeanffy/peloche/README.md

 ## How to run

-Clone this repo and run `go run .`.
+Clone this repo and run `go mod tidy` then `go run .`.

+## Package

-An app can be built with dedicated scripts for each platform:
+The app can be packaged with dedicated scripts for each platform:

-- macOS: `sh etc/scripts/build-macos.sh`
+- macOS: `sh etc/scripts/package-macos.sh`

 The resulting app can be found in the `output` directory.